-To shed more light on the spatial patterns of the correlation between the F10.7 index and TEC, as well as on the ionospheric delay, the latter is shown in Figure 6 for each model grid point.
-Figure 6(b) shows the spatial map for the reference run $K_T \times 1.0$.
+To shed more light on the spatial patterns of correlation between the F10.7 index and TEC and on the ionospheric delay, the latter is shown in Figure 6 at every model grid point.
+Figure 6(b) shows the spatial map for the reference run $K_T \times 1.0$ .
 Maximum longitudinal differences are observed in the low and middle latitude region.
-Near the equatorial region, the delay varies from 10 to 40 h.
+Near the equatorial region, the delay is varying from 10 to 40 h.
 At high latitudes, the delay is about 0 to 10 h.
 The longitudinal variation of the delay follows the magnetic field.
 The maximum delay is, in line with the results in Figure 4, generally observed at lower and middle latitudes.
+As is the case with GTEC, at all latitudes, the delay in local TEC is generally increased in run $K_T \times 0.75$ and decreased in run